OfficeDev/Microsoft-Teams-Samples/samples/app-hello-world/csharp/README.md

   createdDate: 10/16/2017 10:02:21 PM
 ---

+# Official documentation

+More information for this sample - and for how to get started with Microsoft Teams development in general - is found in [Get started on the Microsoft Teams platform with Node.js and App Studio](https://docs.microsoft.com/microsoftteams/platform/tutorials/get-started-dotnet-app-studio).

 # Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a